 SOA formation experiments at the Paul Scherrer Institute Aerosol Chamber.
-Utilizing ${\rm H_3O^+}$ ions to initiate proton transfer to the analyte species, the CIR-TOF-MS was able to successfully monitor in "real-time" (ca. 1 minute) the majority of the contributing VOCs down to sub-ppbV levels.
-Standard ${\rm NO}x$, ozone and aerosol measuring instrumentation and a Peroxy Radical Chemical Amplifier (PERCA) were deployed to support VOC measurements.
-During the study eight comprehensive photooxidation experiments were conducted using 1,3,5-trimethybenzene, a common atmospheric pollutant and known SOA precursor.
-As part of the study the effect of altering the starting ${\rm VOC/NO}x$ ratio was investigated under both high and low ${\rm NO}x$ scenarios.
+Utilizing H_3O^+ ions to initiate proton transfer to the analyte species, the CIR-TOF-MS was able to successfully monitor in "real-time" (ca. 1 minute) the majority of the contributing VOCs down to sub-ppbV levels.
+Standard NO_x, ozone and aerosol measuring instrumentation and a Peroxy Radical Chemical Amplifier (PERCA) were deployed to support VOC measurements.
+The study comprised ten comprehensive experiments involving the photooxidation and ozonolysis of isoprene and α -pinene, two species that have recently been identified to possess a significant role in the formation of biogenic SOA.
+As part of the study the effect of altering the starting VOC/NO_x ratio was investigated under both high and low NO_x scenarios.

-The work presented focuses on the comprehensive VOC and peroxy radical data, recorded by the CIR-TOF-MS and PERCA, along with insightful modeling results obtained using the Master Chemical Mechanism (V3.1).
-The findings demonstrate the potential role for certain key atmospheric oxidation of anthropogenic origin in the formation of SOA.
+The work presented focuses on the comprehensive VOC and peroxy radical data, recorded by the CIR-TOF-MS and PERCA, along with insightful modelling results obtained using the Master Chemical Mechanism (V3.1).
+The findings demonstrate the potential role for certain key atmospheric oxidation products of biogenic origin in the formation of SOA.